solher/hunterio-test/README.md

 ### Polish The Extraction

 The current extraction is very basic and I did little prompt engineering.
 It would need more battle testing, possibly some post-processing to cleanup the data, why not some custom scraping logic for some websites or even some ld+json extraction.

+### Make it Faster

+The OpenAI API is the main bottleneck here.
+We could improve the performance by chunking the data and extracting it in parallel for example.

 ### Data Modelization